 Attrition is generally only a serious concern when it is non-random (that is, when the persons that attrit from the panel have characteristics that are systematically different from those who remain).
-Table 8.43: Percentage of wave 1 respondents reinterviewed (Main sample) by selected sample characteristics provides figures on the percentage of wave 1 respondents who were re-interviewed in wave 19 disaggregated by various sample characteristics.
+Table 8:45 provides figures on the percentage of wave 1 respondents who were re-interviewed in wave 20 disaggregated by various sample characteristics.
 For those persons interested in the balanced panel, the percentage of wave 1 respondents who have been interviewed in every wave is also provided.
 People who have died or moved overseas are excluded from these figures.
 These results indicate that the re-interview rate is lowest among people who were:

-- relatively young (aged between 15 and 24 years); - born in a non-English speaking country; - of Aboriginal or Torres Strait Islander descent;
+- relatively young (aged between 15 and 24 years);

+- born in a non-English speaking country;

+- of Aboriginal or Torres Strait Islander descent;

 - single;

 - unemployed; or

-- working in low-skilled occupations.
+working in low-skilled occupations.